ATTENTION: College closed Wednesday due to severe weather. More

 A student will be considered in good standing as long as the classes taken are required for graduation in his/her program, the student is not repeating classes already successfully completed, the student has not been on Academic Probation for two consecutive quarters (of enrollment) and does not earn less than a 2.0 for the quarter, the student has not been Academically Dismissed by the College and does not earn a 2.0 GPA for the quarter.
 (See Grading and Academic Procedures in the College Catalogue).

-Students who miss two or more weeks of classes may be administratively dropped from their classes.
+Students who miss two or more weeks of classes will be administratively dropped from their classes.
 Once a class is dropped the VA will be notified to adjust rate payment accordingly.
 If you need to miss class, please make sure you notify your instructor to avoid administrative withdrawals.

 What Will VA Benefits Pay For?